 As with Picture In Picture and Event Pan/Crop, you can keyframe and animate your image overlay in the Track Motion tool, but we’ll look at that in another article.

-Those are some of the ways to create video overlays in VEGAS Pro and VEGAS Movie Studio.
+Those are some of the ways to create video overlays in VEGAS Pro.
 Play with them, experiment, and even combine them for effects no one else has thought of.
 The only limit to what you can do is your imagination!

 Try it today!